JLBLine/chips_ozstar_tools/README.md

 * lssa_num: Specify whether kriging has been performed on the input (0: kriging applied, 1: kriging not applied, defaults to 0).
 * band_point_weight: An array of 9 integers to indicate what pointings, from -4 to 4, were used.
 Default is just zenith.
 For example, if pointings -2 to 2 were used, then band_point_weight = [0,0,1,1,1,1,1,0,0].
 * output_dir: Output directory for plots.
 Defaults to your home directory.
+* input_dir: Input directory.
+Default is built off of initials and lssa_num inputs

 There are various places you can change the code to provide masking (i.e. masking the horizon).
 If this is required, please inquire, and we will add an interface.